connellw/ConnellwBlog/_drafts/drawing-boxes.md

 tags: architecture
 ---

+We create boundaries all the time; it’s a key part of designing software.
+We put things in methods, classes, libraries, microservices.
+We make things private, protected, internal.
+It’s one of the most important things we do.

 A lot of software engineering is about drawing boxes, deciding how to break down the code we write.
 We don't just write everything in the `Main` method in `Program.cs`; we set boundaries, create abstractions, and divide things into single responsibilities.

 In C#, we group code into methods.
 Then we group those into classes and decide that some methods are `private`.
 We do the same again, grouping classes into libraries, deciding that some are `internal`, and then the same again with libraries.
 At each level we decide what is internal and what becomes our **public contracts**.